CsillaFarkas/ParetoPick-R/README.md

   * as "land use" measures currently only hedge, buffer and grassslope considered - if more needed global.R, functions.R (write_corr) and convert_optain require adapting
   * new nswrm_priorities() function currently considers: pond, constr_wetland, wetland, hedge, buffer, grassslope, lowtillcc, lowtill, droughtplt
   * do the current default settings produce reasonable cluster outputs across all catchments? the default might need outlier testing
+  * stratified variables such as lowflow in the Schoeps do not work in the tool, the sliders cannot be moved
   * users should not produce optimisation outputs with values below 0 and if possible no values smaller than 1, the app currently runs a rescale to roughly balance the values between 1 and 100 but this is not a nice solution, also this solution currently doesn't adapt the axes scales
   * removing minus signs everywhere possible?
   * cannot take percentage of 0 so those changes are not visible in Visualisation tab
   * share to GitLab
+  * write a comprehensive Readme walking the user through the use of the tool including an explanation of the data format input requirements

 * AHP